kaji-bikash/rocketchat-pagerduty/README.md

 ## Overview
-rocketchat_pagerduty_incoming.js is a script that will parse webhook notifications coming to Rocket.Chat.
-Please consult [Rocket.Chat Docs](https://rocket.chat/docs/administrator-guides/integrations/) for more documentation.
+We started using :rocket: as an internal communication tool @[cloudfactory](https://github.com/cloudfactory) and immediately felt the lack of integrations we are used to. rocketchat_pagerduty_incoming.js is a script that will parse webhook notifications coming to Rocket.Chat from PagerDuty.
+If you don't know [pagerduty](https://pagerduty.com), you should definitely check them out.
+Please consult [Rocket.Chat Docs](https://rocket.chat/docs/administrator-guides/integrations/) for more holistic integration documentation.

 ## Installation

 ### Rocket.Chat

-1. **Login as admin user and go to:** Administration => Integrations => New Integration => Incoming WebHook
+1. Login as admin user and go to:<br>
+_Administration => Integrations => New Integration => Incoming WebHook_

 2. Set "Enabled" and "Script Enabled" to "True"

-3. Set all channel, icons, etc. as you need
+3. Set all channel, icons, etc. as you need/preference !!

 4. Paste contents of [rocketchat_pagerduty_incoming.js](https://github.com/kajisaap/rocketchat-pagerduty/blob/master/rocketchat_pagerduty_incoming.js) into the _Script_ field.